JSheare/TGF_and_glow_search_program/README.md

 alarms caused by cosmic rays.
 It's recommended that the mode 'skcali' is used in conjunction with this.

-- **'processed' Mode:** - In this mode (which is only available for GODOT) the program will search processed data instead of raw data.
-Note that this mode is largely deprecated and that for it to work properly there must be processed data for your specified search range.
+- **'combo' Mode:** - This mode instructs the program to combine data from all available scintillators when looking for TGFs.

 #### **Developer Modes:**
 The program also includes several bonus modes that are largely intended for developer use;